Oxfordshire County Cricket Club: Earliest cricket

 Cricket probably reached Oxfordshire by the end of the 16th century.
 Although "not cricket", a 1523 reference to stoolball has been found (see Rowland Bowen's history) re a designated field in Oxfordshire.

 The earliest reference to cricket in the county is at the University of Oxford in 1673.
 Dr Samuel Johnson stated that he played cricket during his time at the university; he was there in 1729 for one year only.

 One of the earliest references to cricket in Oxfordshire was in the Reading Mercury on Monday 4 October 1779: "On Tues.
 Oct 5 at Henley, the County of Berks v the County of Oxford, for £25 a side".
-This is the first time we read of an Oxfordshire county team.
-Berkshire was rated a first-class team at the time but this was a minor match.
+This is the first known mention of an Oxfordshire county team.
+Berkshire was rated an important team at the time, but this was a minor match.

 Origin of club

 There was a county organisation in 1787, according to Wisden.
 Oxfordshire competed in the first two Minor Counties Championship competitions in 1895 and 1896, and an Oxfordshire side also appeared in the competition from 1900 to 1906.
 The present Oxfordshire CCC was founded on 14 December 1921 and has been a member of the Minor Counties since the 1922 season.